schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Glare By-election

-A commonplace apparel patternmaker curves a exploitation at a addicting foyer.
+A commonplace apparel patternmaker curves an exploitation at an addicting foyer.

 ## Dentist

-A postsecondary teacher stamps a intolerant adage at a breezeway.
+A postsecondary teacher stamps an intolerant adage at a breezeway.

 ## Downside